RETURN TO FLOW: Soulful and sensible makeover for that!

 You know how draining it is when you have to look for stuff first before you can tackle a task.

-You know it costs you energy to see incoming papers piling up on all available surfaces because it’s too overwhelming to decide where to store them.
+You know it costs you energy to see incoming papers piling up on all available surfaces while you neither address nor move them on.